ecdye/macSubtitleOCR/README.md

 ### Accuracy

-In tests comparing macSubtitleOCR with the Tesseract OCR engine, the macOS OCR engine often outperforms Tesseract, particularly with challenging cases like the letter 'I'.
+In tests comparing macSubtitleOCR with the Tesseract OCR engine, the macOS Vision framework often outperforms Tesseract, particularly with challenging cases like the letter 'I'.
-While methods like binary image comparison, used by tools such as [SubtitleEdit](https://github.com/SubtitleEdit/subtitleedit), may offer slightly better accuracy in some cases, the macOS OCR engine provides excellent results for most use cases.
+While methods like binary image comparison, used by tools such as [SubtitleEdit](https://github.com/SubtitleEdit/subtitleedit), may offer slightly better accuracy in some cases, the Vision framework provides excellent results for most use cases.

 ## Contribution and TODO